nvim-telescope/telescope-frecency.nvim/README.md

 The workspace filter feature enables you to select from user defined _filter tags_ that map to a directory or collection of directories.
 Filters are applied by entering `:workspace_tag:` anywhere in the query.
-Filter name completion is available by pressing `<Tab>` after the first `:` character.
+You can complete names by pressing `<Tab>` after the first `:` character (in default setting).

-When a filter is applied, results are reduced to entries whose path is a descendant of the workspace directory.
-The indexed results are optionally augmented with a listing of _all_ files found in a recursive search of the workspace directory.
-Non-indexed files are given a score of zero and appear below the 'frecent' entries.
-When a non-indexed file is opened, it gains a score value and is available in future 'frecent' search results.
+When a filter is applied, results are reduced to entries whose path is a descendant of the workspace directories.
+The indexed results are optionally augmented with a listing of _all_ files found in a recursive search of the workspace directories.
+Non-indexed files are given a score of zero and appear below the _frecent_ entries.
+When a non-indexed file is opened, it gains a score value and is available in future _frecent_ search results.

+In default, pre-defined workspace tag: `CWD` is available. that is, you can filter entries into ones under the current working directory.

 If the active buffer (prior to the finder being launched) is attached to an LSP server, an automatic `LSP` tag is available, which maps to the workspace